-File unix2_chkpwd.8 of Package pam-modules
+File unix2_chkpwd.8 of Package pam

 .\" Copyright (C) 2003 International Business Machines Corporation